 - $15 per tonne carbon price

-- Seventeen million tonnes worth of emissions have been purchased on a regulated offset market
+- Almost 20 million tonnes worth of emissions have been purchased on a regulated offset market

 - Five per cent renewable fuel standard for gasoline and two per cent for diesel